 The dictionary defines a squad as “a small group of people, having a particular task.”
-In fact our Squads, comprised of student groups and the adults that lead them, have decided to take on the largest task of all, making meaningful change on a global scale.
+Our Squads are comprised of student groups and the adults that lead them who embark on the largest task of all: making meaningful change on a global scale.
 Collectively, we empower one of the largest volunteer-led global health and education programs in the world.

-With over 22 years experience in the field of international volunteering, Squads Abroad has excelled in providing safe and immersive group experiences.
-Our home-base model, strong community partnerships, and expert in-country staff guide our approach to sustainable service and enriching cultural activities.
+We have 22 years experience mobilizing volunteers to improve global health and educational outcomes, while providing safe and authentic cultural experiences.
+Our home-base model, strong community partnerships, and expert in-country staff guide our approach to sustainable service and enriching volunteer curriculum.

 The staff was incredibly welcoming and helpful in making us feel at home.
 My volunteer experience was truly eye-opening and extremely rewarding.
 I spent a week helping in an elderly home and underprivileged primary school.
 We also got to try so many different activities in the evenings and on the week-end!